Plug-in electric vehicles in Singapore

+Getgo Carsharing's Hyundai Kona Electric car charging at a Royal Dutch Shell petrol station in Singapore.

 The adoption of electric vehicles in Singapore is supported by the Singapore government via the Singapore Green Plan 2030 to have new car models required to run on cleaner energy sources and installation of up to 60,000 electric vehicle charging stations.
 Financial incentives are given to the public for installation of charging points and purchase of electric cars.

-As of May 2023, there were 7,961 electric vehicles registered in Singapore, equivalent to 1.2% of all vehicles in the country.
+As of November 2025, there were 46,029 electric vehicles registered in Singapore, equivalent to seven percent of all vehicles in the country.

 Charging infrastructure

 In April 2019, electric car sharing company, BlueSG, released 99 charging points, which is around 13 per cent of BlueSG's network of 755 chargers at 191 stations, across 25 locations for public use.
 It had also promised to release 20 per cent of its projected of 2,000 chargers by 2020.

-In September 2021, a tender was awarded to install more than 600 charging points in public carparks.
+In July 2021, there were around 2,000 public charging stations in Singapore, with one-third of the stations in private premises which are mostly in commercial developments like shopping malls.
+On 28 July, the network of 1,500 BlueSG charging stations was sold to TotalEnergies, which would continue to operate and maintain the charging stations.
+In September, a tender was awarded to install more than 600 charging points in public carparks.
 Charge+ and a consortium led by ComfortDelGro won the tender.

-In July 2021, there were around 2,000 public charging stations in Singapore, with one-third of the stations in private premises which are mostly in commercial developments like shopping malls.

 In March 2022, during a Committee of Supply debate on the Singapore Green Plan 2030, Transport Minister S Iswaran announced that by 2025, every HDB car parks will have a minimum of three charging points each.
 Tender to install the charging points is to be launched within the first half of 2022.
 The tender was awarded to 5 operators, Charge+, ComfortDelGro Engineering, SP Mobility, Shell Eastern Petroleum and Strides Automotive Services, to install and operate at least three charging points in each HDB carpark, making a total of at least 12,000 EV charging points.

 In July 2022, the number of charging stations increased to 2,500.

 In April 2023, The Straits Times reported that slightly more than 30 EV chargers had been installed in 12 Housing and Development Board (HDB) carparks under the new tender.
 ChargEco, a joint venture of electricity supplier YTL PowerSeraya and Strides Automotive Services, and Charge+ were the only two out of the five operators who had installed the chargers.